 You will feel as though an enormous weight has been lifted off your shoulders following your breast reduction surgery.
 Your new, smaller breasts will also balance the remainder of your figure so that you look and feel more beautiful.

 Drains are not needed for routine breast reduction.
 Dr Friedlander has attempted to streamline the recovery process and get you up and around as quickly as possible without drains or other cumbersome routines.

-There are risks with every surgery.
-These risks are nonspecific and include scars, bleeding, infection, asymmetry and altered sensibility.
-Dr Friedlander will review these with you after she has examined you.
+Dr. Friedlander will review these with you after she has examined you.
 It is important that the breasts have stopped growing before the surgery is performed.
 Women aged 35 and older are advised to have a mammogram within one year of the surgery.
-Women of child bearing age are advised to postpone the surgery if they intend to nurse.
+Women of childbearing age are advised to postpone the surgery if they intend to nurse.

 Schedule a Breast Reduction consultation

 For more details and to find out if you are a candidate for breast reduction please contact us to schedule a consultation or call our office at 973-524-7124.